openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 --------------------------

 As of the beginning of the Sandy Bridge CPU series in 2011 and later, a core has been added to Intel CPU's for the sole purpose of video transcoding.
-CPU's with Quick Sync, to include Celeron and Atom models that are relatively low powered, do a good job of transcoding for portable devices.
+CPU's with `Quick Sync <https://en.wikipedia.org/wiki/Intel_Quick_Sync_Video>`_  , to include Celeron and Atom models that are relatively low powered, do a good job of transcoding for portable devices.

 If NAS administrators have numerous smart phone users, in their homes or businesses, who will be watching transcoded video on the small screen, CPU loading